-- 24.1 The College has a publication scheme under the Freedom of Information Act 2000. - 24.2 The Corporation Code of Conduct commits Governors to conduct their business in accordance with the Seven Principles of Public Life as originally set out by the Nolan
+- 24.1 The College shall have a publication scheme under the Freedom of Information Act 2000. - 24.2 The Corporation has a Code of Conduct which commits Governors to conduct their business in accordance with the Seven Principles of Public Life as originally set out by the Nolan Committee.

-Committee.
 These include openness and accountability.
-In line with these principles the Corporation has determined that, wherever possible, business will not be treated as confidential and that all agendas, reports and minutes will be made available for public inspection, with the exception of certain excluded item under Clause 18 of the Instrument.
+In line with these principles, the Corporation has determined that wherever possible, business will not be treated as confidential and that all agendas, reports and minutes will be made available for public inspection, with the exception of certain excluded item under Clause 18 of the Instrument.